 Present Your Change Management Plan to Your Sponsor

 This will allow you to make the case for change management on your project early with your project sponsor.
-Remember, in all nine Best Practices in Change Management benchmarking reports, active and visible sponsorship was identified as the number one success factor on a change management initiative.
-Making the case for why change management is critical on the project, what your sponsor’s role is and how you will support him/her in that role will help you as you move toward effective change management application on your project, implementing what you learned in certification.
+Remember, all nine Best Practices in Change Management benchmarking reports identified active and visible sponsorship as the number one success factor on a change management initiative.
+Making the case for why change management is critical on the project, what your sponsor’s role is, and how you will support them in that role will help you as you move toward effective change management application on your project, implementing what you learned in certification.

 Socialize Change Management to Critical Audiences

-Having the support and engagement from your sponsor is an important step, but it is also important that you begin to socialize change management more broadly across your organization.
+Having the support and engagement from your sponsor is an important step, but it's also important that you begin to socialize change management more broadly across your organization.

 Think back to the conversation on the morning of Day One in class.
-You were equipped with three approaches for articulating the value of change management; you completed an exercise to connect change management to business results by articulating your Project Name, Purpose, Particulars and People.
-You discussed how to mitigate negative consequences of change with the Flight Risk Model and you reviewed how to translate change management to financial performance.
+You were equipped with three approaches for articulating the value of change management.
+You completed an exercise to connect change management to business results by articulating your Project Name, Purpose, Particulars and People.
+You discussed how to mitigate negative consequences of change with the Flight Risk Model and you reviewed how to translate change management into financial performance.

-Consider who you need to engage with across your organization with regard to the value of change management.
-This could be critical managers, project managers, impacted employees, etc. Pick an approach that will support the case for why change management needs to be incorporated on your project, and its value will resonate with each of your critical audiences.
+Consider whom you need to engage with across your organization with regard to the value of change management.
+This could be critical managers, project managers, impacted employees, etc. Pick an approach that will support the case for why change management needs to be incorporated on your project so its value will resonate with each of your critical audiences.